-- The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors, Woman Director.
-The changes in the composition of the Board of Directors that took place during the period under review were carried out incompliance with the provisions of the Act. - Adequate notice is given to all Directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent at least seven days in advance, and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting. - All decisions at Board / Committee meetings are carried out either unanimously or by the majority as recorded in the minutes of the meetings of the Board/Committee of the Board, as the case may be.
+The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors, Independent Directors and Woman Director.
+The changes in the composition of the Board of Directors that took place during the period under review were carried out incompliance with the provisions of the Act.
+The company has received notice No. 20220421-48 dated 21.04.2022 from Bombay Stock Exchange which has been replied and the company has appointed Mr. Bibek Roy Choudhary as Additional Director and Mrs. Apoorva Gupta as Company Secretary during the year under reference.

+- The BSE has suspended the trading of Securities of the Company w.e.f.
+22.05.2022 under Reg 17(1) of SEBI (LODR), 2015 vide its Notice No. 21042022-48 dated 21.04.2022 due to not having Independent Directors in the Company arisen on account of sad demise of Independent Director, Shri R.S.
+Rathore for which timely intimation was made to BSE.
+The Company has appointed its Independent Director in its Board Meeting dated 11.07.2022 and intimation was immediately sent to BSE.
+The Company has moved waiver application and for the process of revocation of suspension in trading of Company's securities and it is still under process. - Adequate notice is given to all Directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent at least seven days in advance, and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting. - All decisions at Board / Committee meetings are carried out either unanimously or by the majority as recorded in the minutes of the meetings of the Board/Committee of the Board, as the case may be.

-I further report that there are adequate systems and processes in the company commensurate with the size and operations of the Company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines.
+We further report that there are adequate systems and processes in the company commensurate with the size and operations of the Company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines.
 However there is scope for further improvement to strengthen the systems, process and reporting thereof.

-I further report that as per documents produced and information provided to us, during the audit period there has not been any such activity having a major bearing on the Companies affairs in pursuance of the above referred Laws, Rules, Regulations, Guidelines etc.
+We further report that as per documents produced and information provided to us, during the audit period there has not been any such activity having a major bearing on the Companies affairs in pursuance of the above referred Laws, Rules, Regulations, Guidelines etc.

-I further report that during the period, there were no instances of:
+We further report that during the period, there were no instances of:

 - Public/Right/Preferential issue of shares/ debentures/ sweat equity

 - Redemption/buy-back of securities

 - Major decision take by the members pursuant to Section 180 of the Companies Act, 2013

 - Merger/Amalgamation/Reconstruction etc.

-- Foreign Technical collaborations.
+- · Foreign Technical collaborations.

 For C.P.
-Shukla & Co.
+SHUKLA & CO.
 Company Secretaries

-Membership No: FCS 3819

-C.P.
+(C.P.
+Shukla) M No: F3819 C.P.
 No: 5138